mattbillard/angular2-vs-react-vs-vue/README.md

 ### React+Redux
 Choose React+Redux if you want 1) a smaller, slightly faster app 2) easier mobile development 3) better support for SEO via server-side rendering
-- React+Redux also had some clear benefits.
-The production version of this app was about 1/10 of the size (React+Redux: 180KB vs Angular2: 1.5MB) and 1/4 of the time to load and render the DOM (React+Redux: 500ms vs Angular2: 2s)
+- The production version of the React+Redux app was about 1/10 of the size (React+Redux: 180KB vs Angular2: 1.5MB) and 1/4 of the time to load and render the DOM (React+Redux: 500ms vs Angular2: 2s)
 - React+Redux emphasize immutable data.
 You don't have to worry about other developers modifying state in hard to find ways.
 - React seems to have the stronger mobile toolset with React Native.
 (I would need to look into this more.)
 - Server-side rendering / isomorphic apps: React's isomorphic capabilities are more mature and have been around much longer than "Universal," Angular2's solution.
 If Search Engine Optimization (SEO) is important to you, React+Redux may be the better choice.